Collector Vehicle plates

 - Complete a Special License Plate Application.

-- Contact your local licensing office to determine the exact cost of your plates, including all licensing and service fees.
+- Contact your local licensing office to find out how much your plates will cost, including all licensing and service fees.

 - If you want to use restored license plates, provide your restored license plate (or plates) for the vehicle.